HomieStart/SFDLives/README.md

 # Reviews

-Now you can take lives once the games you want!
+Now you can have lives in the games you want !

 Copyright © 2015 Freddy XHomie Tr.x.homie@gmail.com